ardalis/CleanArchitecture/README.md

 dotnet new install Ardalis.CleanArchitecture.Template
 ```

-You should see the template in the list of templates from `dotnet new` after this install successfully.
-Look for "Steve Smith Clean Architecture" with Short Name of "clean-arch".
+You should see the template in the list of templates from `dotnet new list` after this installs successfully.
+Look for "ASP.NET Clean Architecture Solution" with Short Name of "clean-arch".

-Navigate to the directory where you will put the new solution.
+Navigate to the parent directory in which you'd like the solution's folder to be created.

 Run this command to create the solution structure in a subfolder name `Your.ProjectName`: